 The conversion factor is an estimate of the economic value of the unlisted shares relative to the economic value (i.e., price) of the reference listed shares.
-Generally,
+Generally, MSCI uses publicly available information such as the exchange ratio of unlisted shares to the listed shares, relative dividend rights or relative par value, among others, to derive this conversion factor.
+Unlisted securities with no economic rights are not included in the computation of full company level market capitalization.

-28 Currently, only Stock Connect eligible China A shares are included in the MSCI GIMI.
+29 Currently, only Stock Connect eligible China A shares are included in the MSCI GIMI.
 Therefore, the China A share market will only be considered open if the Shanghai Stock Exchange, the Shenzhen Stock Exchange and the Stock Connect program are open.